jrizo0/pulumaz/README.md

 # Pulumaz

-**Monorepo** using pulumi for azure infraestructure, using mainly `bun`, but could be used with other package managers.
+**Monorepo** using `pulumi` for azure infraestructure, using mainly `bun`, but could be used with other package managers.
 Important to note that azure tools are not that great documentated for monorepos.

-It's using:
+This repo is using:

 - Azure functions ➡️ Hono api ✅
 - Azure Static Web Apps ➡️ Next.js app ✅